Independent Arborist Reports, Guidance & Documentation Support

 Quick Answers

-Landscape contractor oversight is an independent inspection service that reviews whether a landscape contractor is meeting the Scope of Work, service expectations, maintenance schedule, pruning standards, irrigation responsibilities, weed control requirements, and safety obligations outlined in a contract or proposal.
+Landscape scope-of-work review is an independent inspection service that reviews whether a landscape contractor is meeting the Scope of Work, service expectations, maintenance schedule, pruning standards, irrigation responsibilities, weed control requirements, and safety obligations outlined in a contract or proposal.

-Why should an HOA get a landscape contractor compliance audit?
+Why should an HOA get a landscape scope-of-work review?

-An HOA should consider a landscape contractor compliance audit when the board wants to verify whether contracted landscape services are actually being performed, documented, and completed at an acceptable level.
+An HOA should consider a landscape scope-of-work review when the board wants to verify whether contracted landscape services are actually being performed, documented, and completed at an acceptable level.
 An independent audit can help identify missed work, irrigation problems, pruning issues, safety concerns, and budget leakage before larger problems develop.

 What is a second opinion arborist?